-Each Permittee possesses a copy of the "Procedure Manual for the Use of Radioactive Materials".
-Please refer to this manual or contact the EHSD for additional information on any topic covered in this section.
+Each Permit Holder possesses a copy of the "Procedure Manual for the Use of Radioactive Materials." which is part of the Radiological Safety Program Manual.
+Please refer to this manual, and if necessary, contact the EHS Radiological Safety Staff (RSS) for additional information on any of the topics covered.

 - 1. Lab coats or equivalent shall be worn when unsealed radionuclides with activities greater than 50 microcuries are used.
-Laboratory coats and eye protection are recommended when working with any unsealed radioactive materials. - 2.
+Lab coats and eye protection are recommended when working with any unsealed radioactive materials. - 2.
 Gloves shall be worn when working with unsealed radioactive materials. - 3.
 Closed-toe shoes shall be worn when working in a radioactive material laboratory to protect feet.
 Long lab coats or long pants shall be worn to protect legs. - 4.
-Monitor hands and clothing for contamination after each procedure or before leaving an area - 5.
-Monitor area where unsealed radioactive materials are used after each procedure and document the results.
+Survey hands and clothing for contamination with an appropriate survey meter after each procedure or before leaving an area where radioactive material was used. - 5.
+Survey area where unsealed radioactive materials are used with an appropriate survey technique after each procedure and document the results.
+Document model, serial number, and calibration date of the instrument used in the analysis.
 If contamination is found, decontaminate and resurvey.
-The decontamination goal is "indistinguishable from background". - 6.
-Remote handling tools and shielded containers should be used whenever possible to minimize doses from gamma emitters and high energy beta emitters.
-Examples include tongs, forceps, or extension handles. - 7.
+The decontamination goal is "indistinguishable from background." - 6.
+Remote handling tools (e.g., tongs, forceps, or extension handles) and shielded containers should be used whenever possible to minimize doses from gamma emitters and high-energy beta emitters. - 7.
 Do not eat, drink, smoke, use tobacco products or apply cosmetics in any area where radioactive materials are used or stored.
-Do not store food, drinks, eating utensils, or cups and other food and drink containers in laboratories or refrigerators where radioactive material use or storage is authorized.
+Do not store food, drinks, eating utensils, cups or other food and drink containers in laboratories or refrigerators where radioactive material use or storage is authorized.
 Do not use ice from a laboratory ice machine for personal use.
 Do not use a laboratory microwave oven to heat food. - 8.
-Dispose of radioactive materials only in conspicuously labeled, EHSD approved containers.
-Segregate wastes by nuclide, half-life, and physical characteristics per instructions provided by the EHSD. - 9.
+Dispose of radioactive materials only in conspicuously labeled, "EHS-RSS" approved containers.
+Segregate wastes by nuclide, half-life, and physical characteristics per instructions provided by the EHS-RSS.
+Mark all containers containing organic solvents. - 9.
 Carboys are required to be placed in spill trays to confine radioactive liquids that may spill.
 Absorbent paper and bench top spill trays should be used as appropriate. - 10.
 Store radioactive materials in shielded containers or storage areas to minimize dose rates. - 11.
-Use volatile materials, especially tritiated water or unbound I-125, in a fume hood. - 12.
-Survey meters must be calibrated and fume hoods must be inspected annually by the EHSD or other organizations approved to perform these evaluations.
-Laboratory instruments like Liquid Scintillation Counters (LSC) and Gamma Counters must also be efficiency checked. - 13.
-Do not dispose of empty shipping boxes or return Styrofoam inserts to the vendor without first surveying them to ensure that they are not contaminated.
-Remove or obliterate all radioactive signs and symbols before discarding a shipping box.
+Use volatile materials, such as, tritiated water (3H2O), unbound I-125, or S-35 methionine in an externally exhausted chemical fume hood. - 12.
+Survey meters must be calibrated and fume hoods must be inspected annually by the EHS-RSS or other organizations approved to perform these evaluations.
+Laboratory instruments like Liquid Scintillation Counters (LSC) and Gamma Counters must undergo efficiency checks by the Permit Holder.

-- 14. Remove or obliterate all radioactive signs and symbols before placing any material in the radioactive waste container. - 15.
-If one or more radiation dosimeters have been issued to you, wear it (them) whenever working with or near radioactive material.
-Wear the dosimeter(s) according to instructions provided by the EHSD. - 16.
+- 13. Do not dispose of empty shipping boxes or return Styrofoam inserts to the vendor without first surveying them with an appropriate meter to ensure they are not contaminated.
+Note that even though a container may be empty, the shipment may be subject to US Department of Transportation regulations.
+Remove or completely obliterate all radioactive signs and symbols before discarding a shipping box. - 14.
+Remove or obliterate all radioactive signs and symbols before placing any material in a radioactive waste container. - 15.
+If radiation dosimeters have been issued to your lab, they must be worn whenever work is done with or near radioactive material.
+Wear the dosimeter(s) according to instructions provided by the EHS-RSS.
+Make sure to store dosimeters away from radioactive material when not in use. - 16.
 Keep any radioactive materials secure from unauthorized access or removal.